 Moreover, Coinbase fees are higher than other crypto exchanges.
 As we mentioned, credit and debit card transactions are 3.99%.

 Binance’s user interface is easy to use, but the more advanced features might be lost on beginners.
-It has a learning portal for new users, but the interface might discourage beginners to stick with crypto trading.
+It has a learning portal for new users, but the interface might discourage beginners from sticking with crypto trading.

-Lastly, both exchanges lack good customer support, and they impose transaction limits depending on a user’s verification level.
+Lastly, both exchanges lack good customer support and impose transaction limits depending on a user’s verification level.
 Coinbase users need to provide personal information to decrease their transaction limits.

 Binance level 1 users can trade up to 2BTC a day.
 While level 2 users can trade up to 100BTC a day.